Tobichimaru/ethdam2024/README.md

 2. **Upvote helpful reviews**
    - Upvote reviews you find helpful via our [upvote schema](https://sepolia.easscan.org/attestation/view/0xc33ab62c0391f3f8b6f7ba6cfa6649ca5b0ceac2d42fcacb61a4f912f072b8ac) on EAS
 3. **Collect your verifiable reviews**
-   - Filter the reviews on an address to see the ones you care about
    - If you’re proud of your verifiable reviews, share them with others (e.g., as references for a job interview)
 4. **Verify other people’s reviews**
    - Filter someone’s reviews and verify they’re valid EAS attestations (e.g., as a hiring manager)